 Skip to content

-And he is calling-out elohim to the Light, Hot-one, and to the Dark-one he has called-out night-hers.
-16 And he is becoming evening, and he is becoming dawn of a hot-one one.
+And he is summoning15b elohim to the Light of hot-one, and to the Dark one he has summoned night-hers.16 And he is becoming evening, and he is becoming morning of a hot-one one.

 RBT Paraphrase: